A rapidly progressing disease that affects the nerves

 MND attacks the nerve cells that control our muscles, which enable us to move, speak, breathe, swallow and, ultimately, live.
 This means that, in most cases, a person with MND will die within two to four years of diagnosis.

 MND occurs in two forms – genetic and sporadic.
-Some 10% of patients have the genetic form of the condition, which means a faulty gene is the cause of their MND.
+Some 10 per cent of patients have the genetic form of the condition, which means a faulty gene is the cause of their MND.
 Tissue and genetic samples donated by our patients and their families to Macquarie’s Neurodegenerative Disease Biobank have helped to identify some of the genes involved in the disease.
 Through IVF three babies have been born with these faulty genes removed, which means MND will no longer affect these families.

 Symptoms